 The URL Redirect feature lets you redirect specific URLs on your site to specific pages.
 Replacing your site with a new responsive site temporarily affects your search engine rankings while Google and other search engines adjust to the changes.
 Use the URL redirect feature to redirect your old page URLs to their new responsive site URLs and keep search engines happy.

 To set up a URL redirect:

-Delete the old page, then in the left panel, click Settings, and then click URL Redirect.
+Delete the old page, then in the left panel, click Settings and then click URL Redirect.
 You have the following options:

 - To manually create a URL redirect, click Add new redirect.